 Outdoor Gasteria Care

 Some Gasteria make excellent additions to the outdoor garden in areas without frost or freeze.
-Outdoor Gasteria plant care requires afternoon shade and possibly an all-day dappled sun area, depending on climate.
+Outdoor Gasteria plant care requires afternoon shade and possibly an all-day dappled sun area, depending on the climate.
 Gasteria glomerata and Gasteria bicolor may grow outdoors in the ground in some areas.

 As with all outdoor succulent plants, plant them in a quick-draining soil mixture to prevent root rot.
 Some growers recommend pure pumice.
 Growing this plant outside in areas with excess rain or humidity might take a few more steps for successful growth.
 Consider overhead protection from rain or planting on a slope.
 Don’t water these xerophytic perennials in addition to rain, especially in summer, and keep an eye on the plants to determine if humidity provides enough moisture.